colecoombs/salon-web-app/README.md

 ## Contact Page:
   - A simple contact page that shows how to get in touch
   - Ideally, add functionality such as a button that opens up the email app with the address already entered for ease of use.
+Simple features like this will be considered once the major steps are completed.